• ECTS

 Description

-Many phenomena are only incompletely or indirectly observed, which complicates their analysis.
-Their statistical modeling must then include unobserved variables, called latent variables, which are linked in one way or another to the observed variables.
-This course introduces the various ways of introducing latent variables into a model, depending on their type (qualitative or quantitative), and of estimating the parameters of the model.
+Many phenomena are only partially or indirectly observed, which complicates their analysis.
+Their statistical modeling must therefore include unobserved variables, known as latent variables, which are linked in some way to the observed variables.
+This course introduces the various ways of introducing latent variables into a model according to their type (qualitative or quantitative), and of estimating the model parameters.

 Read more